Our Research

 Understanding barriers and facilitators refugee communities experience in staying healthy and accessing healthcare during the COVID-19 pandemic

-Investigators: Crista Johnson-Agbakwu (Principal Investigator), Roseanne Schuster, Karin Wachter, Olga Davis (co-Principal Investigators)
+Principal Investigator(s): Crista Johnson-Agbakwu (Principal Investigator), Roseanne Schuster, Karin Wachter, Olga Davis (co-Principal Investigators)

 Funding: The Watts College of Public Service and Community Solutions COVID-19 Community Mitigation Grants, Arizona State University (2020-2021).